Free delivery on orders over £100 · Expert advice · Safety-first specialists

 Key Features of the Avionaut Cosmo

-For exact current weight figures, we'd recommend checking with Avionaut directly or getting in touch with us — manufacturers occasionally update their specs, and we want to make sure you're working from accurate information.
+For current weight and height limits, we'd always recommend checking directly with Avionaut or asking us — specifications can be updated by the manufacturer, and we want to make sure you have the most accurate information before purchasing.

-How Does It Compare to Other Avionaut Seats?
+How Does the Avionaut Cosmo Compare to Other Avionaut Seats?

 Avionaut Cosmo vs Avionaut Sky 2.0